 International students: Copy of valid study permit OR work permit (such as post-graduation or spouse/partner work permit)

-Canadian students: Copy of proof of status (e.g. Canadian PR card, record of landing, confirmation of permanent residence letter, Canadian passport, birth certificate, citizenship card, or citizenship certificate)
+Canadian students: Copy of proof of status (e.g., Canadian permanent resident card, record of landing, confirmation of permanent residence letter, Canadian passport, birth certificate, citizenship card, or citizenship certificate)